 For me day of Songkran started unusually early.
 Because while Una decided to get a good sleep before long day ahead, I woke up at 5 AM and drove a scooter to Tiger Cave temple near Krabi to climb 1237 steps and watch a sunrise from the mountain top.
 Steps here are steep and it takes some to get to the top (about 20 minutes for me), but as it often is with a places like this, it’s worth it.

-Try to go for a sunset if you can’t wake get up that early.
+Try to go for a sunset there if you can’t wake get up that early.

-If you have, take your snorkeling equipment, and you will have a chance to do snorkeling at all islands not just two of them.
+If you have your own snorkeling equipment, take it with you and you will have a chance to do snorkeling on all islands not just two of them.